mlab-upenn/LMPC_plus/README.md

 # LMPC_plus
-An improved version of the LMPC project
+An improved version of the LMPC scheme.